 There are presently 62 educational institutions approved the OEMS for initial Paramedic education programs that are impacted by this proposed rule change.
 Currently, 32 educational institution EMS Programs are already CAAHEP accredited (1 University, 31Community Colleges and 1 military institution).
 Approximately 13 institutions are in the accreditation process, either scheduled for a site visit or in the process of completing a Letter of Review.
 Several institutions that are unable to comply with accreditation requirements have partnered to establish articulation agreements with accredited institutions.
-There are currently 17 OEMS credentialed educational institutions with Paramedic or AEMT courses that have taken no action toward accreditation.
-The institutions that have not taken steps to gain accreditation are spread throughout the state but are primarily smaller institutions.
+There are currently 17 OEMS credentialed educational institutions that have not taken steps to gain accreditation are spread throughout the state but are primarily smaller institutions.